Moscow-led bloc 'concerned' Taliban yet to form govt

 MOSCOW: A Moscow-led security bloc said Monday it was concerned that the Taliban had not yet started forming a transitional government in Afghanistan, a week after the group's military takeover of the country.

-Russia has been cautiously optimistic about the new leadership in Kabul and welcomed the Taliban's promise after the Taliban completed their takeover last weekend to form an "inclusive" government.
+Russia has been cautiously optimistic about the new leadership in Kabul and welcomed the Taliban's promise after the militants completed their takeover last weekend to form an "inclusive" government.

 But two Taliban sources told AFP Monday that the group would not announce the makeup of its government until the United States completed its troop withdrawal.